-The tagged deep inelastic scattering measurements require the detection of backward-angle recoil neutrons with momenta above 200 MeV/c.
+The tagged deep inelastic scattering measurements require the detection of backward-angle recoil neutrons with momenta above $200 \,\mathrm{MeV}/c$.
 BAND [1] is designed to measure these neutrons at angles from 155° to 175° , with an average detection efficiency of 35%, and with a momentum reconstruction resolution better than 1.5%.
-The detector consists of scintillator bars with PMT readout on both bar ends.
+The detector is based on scintillator bars with PMT readout on both bar ends.
 BAND was installed in January 2019 and has taken data in coincidence with CLAS12 during RG-B. Fig. 3 shows the upstream side of BAND in Hall B during installation.

-Neutrons in BAND are identified in the d(e, e')X, data by cutting on the time-of-flight per pathlength (ToF/m), where ToF is the time difference between the time that the electron interacted in the target and the particle arrival time measured by BAND (see Fig. 4 for data with a minimum energy deposition cut of 5 MeV).
-There are wellseparated peaks for photons and for neutrons on top of a flat background from accidental coincidences.
-The minimum energy deposition cut for neutron-signals will be optimized during the analysis by maximizing the neutron signal-tobackground ratio and minimizing the experimental uncertainties.
+Neutrons in BAND are identified in the d(e,e')X, data by cutting on the time-of-flight per pathlength (ToF/m), where ToF is the time difference between the time that the electron interacted in the target and the particle arrival time measured by BAND (see Fig. 4 for data with a minimum energy deposition cut of 5 MeV).
+There are well-separated peaks for photons and for neutrons on top of a flat background from accidental coincidences.
+The minimum energy deposition cut for neutron-signals will be optimized during the analysis by maximizing the neutron signal-to-background ratio and minimizing the experimental uncertainties.